‘We’re going to be something to reckon with’: How WSU’s offensive line makes the Air Raid soar

 But the senior can take comfort that he has an experienced and solid offensive line in front of him, a unit that takes great pride in keeping the quarterback upright.

 The Cougars allowed just 13 sacks last season, down from 44 the year before.
-Some of that can be attributed to Gardner Minshew being more mobile (and perhaps a bit more decisive) than his predecessor, Luke Falk.
+Some of that can be attributed to quarterback Gardner Minshew being more mobile (and perhaps a bit more decisive) than his predecessor, Luke Falk.
 But much of it had to do with the offensive line, which entered last season with question marks after losing All-America tackle Cody O’Connell and guard Cole Madison, who is now with the Green Bay Packers.

 But as it turns out, there was no reason to worry.